DMDcoin/dmdv4-testnet/README.md

 ```

 If you want to use your own server as RPC Endpoint instead, you can also spin up your own RPC Server with `./openethereum -c=rpcnode.toml`
+and replace the url: 93.104.209.46 with the IP Address of your own Server.

 Now your wallet should be connected to the network,
 so let us know what is your address - so we can fund you for the next step.